byjg/docker-easy-haproxy/docs/kubernetes.md

 :::info How it works
-EasyHAProxy for Kubernetes operates by querying all ingress definitions with either the `spec.ingressClassName: easyhaproxy-ingress` field (recommended) or the deprecated annotation `kubernetes.io/ingress.class: easyhaproxy-ingress` (for backward compatibility).
+EasyHAProxy for Kubernetes operates by querying all ingress definitions with either the `spec.ingressClassName: easyhaproxy` field (recommended) or the deprecated annotation `kubernetes.io/ingress.class: easyhaproxy-ingress` (for backward compatibility).
 Upon finding a matching ingress class, EasyHAProxy immediately sets up HAProxy and begins serving traffic.
 :::